bsamseth/Goldfish/README.md

 # Goldfish
 ###### Stockfish's very distant and not so bright cousin

 This is a UCI chess engine.
-The projects current end vision is to be able to play and hopefully lose against the Goldfish engine in a GUI.
+It is was originally developed from scratch as a practice project for learning C++.
+The end vision at that point was to have a working chess engine with a UCI interface.
+In 2018 the engine was playable, and somewhat stable.
+However, it was bad.
+Really bad.
+At this point it was decided to abandon my initial work instead of trying to work around bad design decisions made by the former me.

+The current version is based heavily on [fluxroot/pulse](https://github.com/fluxroot/pulse).
+Thanks a lot to the original author for his great work.
+Starting with this project meant a stable starting point, with all the rules sorted out, basic search in place and a test suite to make sure it all works as expected.

+As suggested in [fluxroot/pulse](https://github.com/fluxroot/pulse), the current plan for the project is to improve the strength, including, but not limited to:

+- [ ] Null move pruning
+- [ ] Transposition table
+- [ ] Check extensions
+- [ ] Passed pawn
+- [ ] Staged move generation
+- [ ] Better search algorithms, such as MTD-bi
+- [ ] More sophisticated static evaluation
+- [ ] Making the engine playable on [lichess.org](lichess.org)

 This is meant as a project to work on as practice/just for the fun of it.
 Contributions are welcome if you feel like it.

 ## Build

 The project is built using CMake, which hopefully makes this as portable as possible.
 Recommend building in a separate directory:

 ``` bash
 $ mkdir build && cd build